top of page

 Walter Lippmann's Warning on Media Fragmentation

-Walter Lippmann noted that printed propaganda is a difficult medium through which to unite public opinion since individuals reading something will create their own interpretation that may or may not coincide with the original intent of the propagandist.
-[3] Not only that, but the pace of print was much slower.
+In addition, the pace of print was much slower.
 People had to wait for newspapers to publish; they then had to purchase and read the material when they had time.
-The whole reading process demanded attention and time, but those same two traits also left ample room for individual interpretation.
+The whole reading process demanded attention and time, leaving ample room for individual interpretations.

-For Lippmann, print’s tendency toward endless subjective interpretation of information meant the government’s role should be to produce experts in every field whose job it would be to form opinions for the public based on well-researched facts.
-[4] What was important about Lippmann’s proposal is not so much how effective it would be in practice, but the prescient notion that a pluralistic democratic society risks dangerous instability when everyone has an opinion and no one is an expert.
-In this case, the information technology in question, whether print or the Internet, tends to the same outcome, even if the pace varies.
+For Lippmann, print’s tendency toward endless subjective interpretation meant the government’s role should be to produce experts in every field whose job would be to form opinions for the public based on well-researched facts.
+[4]

-According to Lippmann, without expert consensus, the risk was a society governed by endless arguments by ideologically driven partisans, fighting for their version of the truth, rather than a society ruled by reason.
-This confusion of partisan demagoguery undermined the social fabric, generating fear, anxiety, and finally pessimism in the citizenry.
+According to Lippmann, without expert consensus, the risk was having a society governed by ideologically motivated partisans, all fighting for their version of the truth rather than one ruled by reason.
+Such a cacophony of subjective demagoguery would undermine the social fabric, generating fear, anxiety, and pessimism in the citizenry.

-Lippmann’s quest for a democratic society governed by objective reason, where facts were unassailable facts vetted by experts in their respective fields, turned out to be much more difficult to accomplish than expected as the kinds of information technologies that followed print were particularly susceptible to the dissemination of partisan propaganda.
+Lippmann’s quest for a democratic society run by objective reason, where facts were unassailable and vetted by professionals in their respective fields, became much more challenging to achieve because the kinds of technologies that followed print were particularly susceptible to partisan propaganda.

 The Rise of Radio and Television

-At first, television offered few options, especially when it came to news programming.
-As a result, people everywhere had access to the same information from the same few sources.
-During the 1960s and 1970s, 35-38% of households with a television watched the evening news on one of the few broadcast channels available.
-[11] Television, as opposed to print, further democratized the dissemination of information by becoming accessible to the less educated and literate members of society.
+During the 1960s and 1970s, 35-38% of households viewed the evening news on one of the limited broadcast channels.
+[11] Even if they still sorted themselves into ideological groups afterward, the initial sources were few and relatively homogenous.
+Television, as opposed to print, further democratized the spread of information by becoming accessible to the less educated and literate members of society.
 [12]

 The Rise of Polarization and Echo Chambers

-On the other hand, those with only a moderate level of interest in politics, which Pryor calls "Switchers," began opting more for cable television’s many entertainment options.
+Nevertheless, those with only a moderate interest in politics, whom Pryor calls "Switchers," began opting more for cable TV's many entertainment options like sitcoms, gameshows, and sports.
 This happened at the expense of political participation.
-These Switchers simply disengaged and left politics to their more opinionated fellow citizens.
-The trend led to an ever more polarized electorate as cable news and high-speed Internet went mainstream.
+These Switchers disengaged and left politics to their more opinionated fellow citizens.
+This trend led to a more polarized electorate as cable news and high-speed Internet went mainstream.
 [13]

-Pryor, however, is careful not to blame partisan cable news networks like Fox News and MSNBC, since the polarizing trend he observes pre-dates the advent of partisan cable news by over a decade.
-According to Pryor, this polarization is simply the result of vastly increased viewing options, not only for news but for entertainment as well.
-[14] Instead of the extremely limited options of the broadcast television era, people could choose to indulge their inclinations to either closely follow the news, or escape to entertainment.
+Pryor, however, is careful not to blame partisan outlets like Fox and MSNBC since the polarizing trend he found pre-dates it by over a decade.
+According to him, this polarization results from vastly increased viewing options, not only with news but entertainment as well.
+[14] Instead of the limited programming menu of television's golden age, people could indulge their inclinations to either minutely follow the news or escape into vapid entertainment.

-Cass Sunstein also observed how modern media technologies amplified group polarization.
-While Pryor argued that additional viewing choices increased polarization among partisans, Sunstein believed that social networks, especially online, tended to generate echo chambers, with individuals interacting with other like-minded individuals in a self-reinforcing cycle of hardening opinion.
+Cass Sunstein was another who wrote about how modern media technologies amplified group polarization.
+While Pryor believed additional choices stoked polarization among partisans, Sunstein concluded that social networks, especially online, tended to generate echo chambers.
 “If people on the Internet are deliberating mostly with like-minded others, their views will not merely be reinforced; they will instead be shifted to more extreme points.”
 [15]

 Technology's Role in Tribal Behavior and Cognitive Bias

-This coincides with earlier research conducted by Emily Pronin, Carolyn Puccio, and Less Ross.
+Worse yet, they'll see themselves as distinct members of a small minority with an inside track to the truth that other "blue-pilled normies" are blind to.
+This coincides with earlier research by Emily Pronin, Carolyn Puccio, and Less Ross.
 They argued that “People…are inclined to hold the misguided conviction that they somehow see the world, and evaluate divisive issues, in a uniquely clear, unbiased, and unmediated fashion.”
-[16] The Internet and cable television lend themselves to this kind of egocentric bias.
+[16] The Internet and cable television are prone to this kind of egocentric bias.

-Most people tacitly understand that others see the world in different ways, and so they adapt their view of reality to accommodate these differences.
-Many also have strong partisan inclinations one way or another but have difficulty articulating those points of view.
-For these people, a lack of confidence in the ability to coherently express a belief tends to moderate the outward expression of those opinions.
+Most people tacitly understand that others interpret the world differently, so they adapt their understanding of reality to accommodate these differences.
+Many also have strong partisan inclinations in one way or another but have difficulty expressing those views.
+For such people, this lack of confidence and inability to articulate a belief coherently tends to moderate the outward expression of those opinions.

-Cable television and the Internet, however, are effective at short-circuiting this accommodating tendency by offering articulate partisan interlocutors able to express partisan opinions in simplified and understandable ways.
-Sean Hannity, Tucker Carlson, Rachel Maddow, and many others, play this role daily, deploying their rhetorical skills to the detriment of their supporters' critical thinking skills.
+However, cable television and the Internet are effective at short-circuiting this accommodating tendency by offering articulate hyper-partisan interlocutors skilled at expressing partisan talking points in simplified and understandable ways.
+Sean Hannity, Tucker Carlson, Rachel Maddow, and innumerable others play this role daily, deploying their charismatic rhetoric to the detriment of their supporters' ability to think critically.

 The Internet thus provides an additional way for inarticulate partisans to find information corroborating their views and gives them a toolbox of canned talking points to confidently deploy when challenged.
-Thus, someone who denies climate change can find professional-looking websites offering seemingly sophisticated arguments that reinforce their bias; likewise, those against vaccines can immunize themselves from scientific consensus by only reading from other online sources that validate their views.
+In this way, someone who denies climate change can explore professional-looking websites with sophisticated arguments reinforcing their bias; likewise, those against vaccines can immunize themselves from scientific consensus by only reading from other online sources validating what they already (inarticulately) believe.

-The result is corrosive to social cohesion, with competing echo chambers vehemently opposed to one another.
-The members of these echo chambers are all equally convinced that their side owns a more valid version of the truth; every group is thus better able to marshal sophisticated-sounding arguments to reinforce beliefs.
+Yet this is corrosive to social cohesion, with competing echo chambers vehemently opposed to one another.
+The members of these echo chambers are all convinced their side owns a more valid version of the truth; every group is thus better able to marshal sophisticated-sounding arguments to reinforce its beliefs.

 The Social Consequences of Media Polarization

-Likewise, entertainment fans find escape in immersive video games or binge-watch programming on Netflix, leaving the political arena to the partisans.
-Either way, our modern media landscape lends itself to ideological fragmentation, and that fragmentation lends itself to more pessimistic worldviews.
+Likewise, entertainment fans find escape in immersive video games or binge programming on Netflix, leaving the political arena to the partisans.
+Either way, our modern media landscape lends itself to ideological fragmentation, encouraging more pessimistic worldviews.

-That was in the 1990s.
-Compare those well-worn narratives that Bell observed back in the 90s with those of today’s very similar ones.
-The message is the same, but the medium by which it is delivered is now literally in our back pockets, always available to an ever-connected populace, always pumping our minds full of mediated messages that target our biases.
+Compare those well-worn narratives Bell witnessed in the 90s with those of today.
+The message is the same, but the medium by which it is delivered is now in our back pockets, always available to an ever-connected populace, always pumping our minds full of mediated messages targeting our biases.

-Nevertheless, this pessimism does not only stem from the social, political, and ideological differences offered by cable television and the Internet, although those do play an important role.
-The old adage, “If it bleeds, it leads,” takes on new meaning when people are constantly connected and engaged with screen-based technologies.
+Nevertheless, this pessimism does not only stem from the social, political, and ideological differences offered by cable television and the Internet, although those do play important roles.
+The adage, “If it bleeds, it leads,” takes on a different meaning when everyone is constantly engaging with screen-based technologies.
+We can now seek it out and find it in infinite supply online.

-Natalie Stroud’s research indicates that agenda-driven media, especially in today’s ideologically fragmented media landscape, drives opinions and perceptions.
+Natalie Stroud’s research indicates that agenda-motivated content in today’s ideologically fragmented media landscape drives opinions and perceptions.
 She writes, “In a fragmented media system audiences can develop divergent impressions of the most important problems facing the nation.
 There is some evidence that this occurs based on differences in the issue emphases and reporting in partisan media coverage.”
 [23]

 Two Versions of Reality: Pessimism vs. Optimism

-First, people have a perception of their immediate, day-to-day, realities.
-Call this the realm of the five senses, a real world outside our heads but immediately perceivable.
-This is the regular, non-technological reality of direct, unmediated experience in the world.
-In this reality, people interpret experience directly through the five senses.
-It is the world of the everyday and mundane.
+First, people have a conception of their immediate, day-to-day, realities.
+Call this the realm of the five senses; this is a directly experienced reality existing with or without us; it's the non-technological reality of direct, unmediated experience in the world.
+This is the life of the everyday and mundane, of the routine and banal.

-We rely on filtered content, based on subjective interpretations from others, to perceive this wider world.
-We choose to look or not, but all of the content is pre-selected for us when we do look.
+Thus, to perceive the wider world, we rely on filtered content based on subjective interpretations from profit-driven strangers.
+We can look at this content, or not, but all of it is pre-selected for us when we do look.
 In other words, when we consume media content, we choose what someone else chose for us!
-There is still some limited personal agency here, I guess, but deceptively less than you might think.
+There is still some limited personal agency here, I guess, but less than you might think.

 There is evidence of a widening gap between these two kinds of perceptions.
+Mediated worldviews are more pessimistic than unmediated ones.
 Surveys hint at how this has changed over time.
 From 1959 to 1997, for example, Gallup surveyed the public’s general level of optimism.
-Using an eleven-point scale, with eleven representing maximum optimism and one maximum pessimism, Gallup asked the public to score how they perceived their own situations in the present and how they anticipated it would be in the next five years.
+Using an eleven-point scale, with eleven representing maximum optimism and one maximum pessimism, Gallup asked the public to score how they viewed their own situations in the present and how they anticipated they would be in the next five years.

-Likewise, the poll asked the same question about how the public perceived the nation's direction at the present, and in the next five years.
-Curiously, Americans have remained largely optimistic about their personal prospects for the future, scoring themselves at around 7.7 out of 11.0 in 1959, and 7.6 out of 11.0 in 1997, the last year for this survey.
-In contrast, between 1959 and 1997, when rating their optimism for the nation’s future, this number dropped from a relatively optimistic 7.4 in 1959 to a much more pessimistic 5.7 in 1997.
+Likewise, the poll asked the same question about how the public perceived the nation's direction at the moment, and also in the coming five years.
+Curiously, Americans have remained optimistic about their personal prospects for the future, scoring themselves at around 7.7 out of 11.0 in 1959, and 7.6 out of 11.0 in 1997, the last year for this survey.
+In contrast, between 1959 and 1997, when rating their optimism for the nation’s future, this number dropped from an optimistic 7.4 in 1959 to a much more pessimistic 5.7 in 1997.
 [24]

 Indeed!
-In other words, people acknowledge, even if subconsciously, a difference between the realities of their personal lives and the realities presented to them in the media.
+In other words, people acknowledge, perhaps only subconsciously, a difference between the realities of their personal lives and the realities presented to them in the media.
 Polls show Americans remain upbeat about their own futures, even as they become more skeptical about the direction the nation is headed.
-Crisis-driven media viewed through a partisan lens amplifies this.

 Conclusion

-The danger for society is when a majority comes to believe that the images they get off of their screens represent the way the world truly is, rather than understanding it for what it is: a never-ending catalog of extremes meant to push our emotional buttons.
+The danger comes when a majority believes that the images on their screens represent the way the world truly is, rather than understanding it for what it is: a never-ending catalog of mediated content meant to push our emotional buttons and make those who are doing it wealthy.

 As Neil Postman aptly put it: “We all build castles in the air.
 The problems come when we try to live in them.”
-[27] This may end up being the epitaph for our civilization.
+[27] This may become the epitaph of our civilization: we're trying to live in them.
 Likewise, the more time we spend experiencing the world as it appears on our screens, and reacting to it with fear and pessimism, or perhaps withdrawal and anger, the less time we have to enjoy the actual world and all the real beauty that surrounds us.

 Supplementary Material